 Graph bars will be green when a cell is in range, blue for under-voltage, red for over-voltage, and orange if a cell is currently being shunt balanced.

-If the BMS detects an error, this warning page will be displayed.
+Warning: Overcurrent shutdown If the BMS detects an error, this warning page will be displayed.
 In most cases, the error can be acknowledged/reset by tapping the screen.